Acenm5/GHEM/README.md

 Gloomhaven Expanded Modding

 # 2024 and Next Steps
-GHEM has been updated to work with the latest official release as of January 2024 - however, the latest official release has bugs that (1) block the resuming of modded campaigns after closing/reopening the game and (2) limit the usefulness of the MoveTrap ability type, which is fortunately unused outside of one Runeriot card.

-As such, there are two things to do before adding more features to GHEM:
-1. Fix the two aforementioned bugs, or find meaningful workarounds for them.
-2. Develop an injector, most likely using BepInEx, to replace the current implementation of GHEM (which requires manual readdition after the files are replaced with an official update).
+GHEM has been updated to work with the latest official release as of January 2024, and it fixes the bug that renders modded saves unusable!
+The next big undertaking will be developing an injector, most likely using BepInEx, to replace the current implementation of GHEM (which requires manual readdition after the files are replaced with an official update).
+This will likely take a while.

 ## ABOUT
 GHEM is a forever-free assembly edit of the digital edition of Gloomhaven.
 Its goals, in order of priority, are to: